Marketing Your Event, Program or Service

 To submit a Cnews item, fill in the CNEWS Form which is always accessible from the Employee Resources / Administrative Forms Quick Link Menu item.

 Under normal circumstances, scheduling photography two weeks prior to the event is recommended.
 In order to schedule the photographer, please fully complete a Photography Request form.
+Requests must be submitted at least two days prior to an event.
 If you have questions regarding the form, please contact the photographer at ext.
 8822.
 Please note that not every event is an appropriate use of the College's photographer.
 If you are unsure, discuss the event with the director of Creative Services.

 We will try to accommodate “rush” requests for photography.
 Normally, the first request for photography for any given date and time will be honored.
 However, on occasion, if a more pressing assignment is requested, we will call the first requestor and ask to reschedule.
 The office may be able to accommodate the original requestor by having one of the office's designers shoot digital photographs.